fod/pands-project2021/README.md

 The dataset used for this project was downloaded from the UCI Machine Learning Repository (Dua and Graff, 2019)

+## Tasks
+### EDA
+1. Generate descriptive statistics for the dataset.
+2. Generate histograms for each measurement
+3. Generate scatterplots / pairplots for all of the variables
+4. Examine some other descriptive plots:
+    1. Box plot
+    2. Violin plot
+    3. Bee swarm plot
+    4. Empirical Cumulative Distribution Function (eCDF)

+### Correlation
+1. Covariance
+2. œÅ (Pearson correlation)
+3. Variability due to codependence / independent variability

+### Separation improvement
+1. Dimensionality reduction
+    1. LDA
+    2. PCA

+### Uncertainty measurement
+1. Probability of misclassification
+2. identification of high probability areas
+3. Identification on plots of areas with higher likelihood of misclassification (density surface?)

+### Machine learning
+1. Unsupervised classification
+2. Supervised classification
+3. Function estimation

 ## References